WOA-Project/SurfaceDuo-Guides/InstallWindows/Files/InstallWindows-SurfaceDuo2.md

 ## Reinstalling Windows

-**Note:** If you are running Windows, you need to reboot to boot into Android.
+**Note:** If you are running Windows, you need to reboot to boot into Android™.
-Once in Android, follow these commands:
+Once in Android™, follow these commands:
 - Reboot back into the bootloader menu by running this command:

 ```